-Forecasters at the Colorado State University are predicting that the 2015 Atlantic basin hurricane season will one of the least active seasons since the middle of the 20th century.
+Forecasters at the Colorado State University are predicting that the 2016 Atlantic basin hurricane season will have average activity.
 The season begins June 1st and continues through November 30th.

-Their current (April 9th) forecast predicts below-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
+Their current (April 14th) forecast predicts near-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.

 NOAA won't even make their first prediction until the end of May.
 So, why does Colorado State University's team of scientists create this forecast?
 Mainly because the public is curious about predictions based on the current global oceanic and atmospheric conditions.
 The forecasting team created their predictions using a statistical model based on 29 years worth of data.